basarat/typescript-book/docs/classes.md

     }
 }
 ```
-You *must* call the parent constructor from your constructor (this ensures that the stuff that it needs to set on `this` gets set), followed by any additional stuff you want to do in your constructor (here we add another member `z`).
+If you have a constructor in your class then you *must* call the parent constructor from your constructor (TypeScript will point this out to you).
+This ensures that the stuff that it needs to set on `this` gets set.
+Followed by the call to `super` you can add any additional stuff you want to do in your constructor (here we add another member `z`).

 Note that you override parent member functions easily (here we override `add`) and still use the functionality of the super class in your members (using `super.` syntax).